nodegui/svelte-nodegui/Readme.md

 ## Features

 -   🧬 Cross platform.
-Should work on major Linux flavours, Windows and MacOS.
+Should work on major Linux flavours, Windows and macOS.
 -   📉 Low CPU and memory footprint.
 Current CPU stays at 0% on idle and memory usage is under 20mb for a hello world program.
 -   💅 Styling with CSS (includes actual cascading).
 Also has full support for Flexbox layout (thanks to Yoga).
--   ✅ Complete Nodejs api support (Currently runs on Node v12.x - and is easily upgradable).
-Hence has access to all nodejs compatible npm modules.
+-   ✅ Complete Node.js api support (Currently runs on Node v12.x - and is easily upgradable).
+Hence has access to all Node.js-compatible npm modules.
 -   🎪 Native widget event listener support.
 Supports all events available from Qt / NodeJs.
 -   💸 Can be used for Commercial applications.
 -   🕵️‍♂️ Good Devtools support.